 Solos, usually limited in the size of their support staff, already know they must embrace technology in both the practice of law (automating many legal tasks) and the business of law (automating operations and marketing) if they hope to serve clients profitably and have a life, too.
 Many of these discussion threads focus on the challenges of trying to automate.
 IMO, the problem is managing expectations properly, not implementation per se.

-We acknowledge that RainmakerVT, our online business development training, is a "90% solution."
+We acknowledge that combination of Dezurve and RainmakerVT, our online business development training tools, is a "90% solution."
 By that we mean that you can learn 90% of what you need, inexpensively and conveniently.
 The other 10% is situation-specific, which automation cannot address because of the infinite variables.
 We urge human coaching for that "last mile" specificity, to guide you to apply what you learned successfully.
 Coaching is expensive; you shouldn't use it for the 90%, only the 10% where there's appropriate value and need.

 It seems that do-it-yourself law solution providers should embrace and validate the importance of DIY software being combined with a lawyer's advice.
 IMO, they'd be wise to position their solutions differently: "Do everything you can using our software, then go to a lawyer for the peace-of-mind factor, i.e., to make sure the final output is complete, correct, compliant, valid, etc."

 As an example, let's use Trust and Estate considerations, which few consumers are likely to have much knowledge or experience.
 Managed properly, online solutions could educate consumers about the issues their lawyer and they will have to decide.
 That would reduce the cost of using a lawyer, and increase the effective safety and reliability of the software-based solution.
 It's economically inefficient for lawyers to educate clients via hourly billing.